Day 1

 Natalie McCormack, Learning and Development Lead, JVM Consultancy

-Don’t worry about missing any sessions on the main stage!
+Don’t worry about missing anything on the main stage!
 With your ticket, you will have access to the recordings after the conference.

 Shweta Vohra, Lead Architect, Booking.com